// This is a generic paginator for album, photo and movie pages. Depending on the page type,

 The "Add an album" option available through the "Add" drop-down list at the top of every page, will open an input screen which has been pre-populated with an example layout for a new puzzle.
 This can then be edited with details relevant to your own example.
 This same pro-forma will appear for all additions, so in cases of new range, series or literature albums, all this pre-populated information should be deleted, prior to adding your own information.
 Thank you.

-See the individual albums for further guidance, starting with the "Maker" album shown below.
+See the individual albums for further guidance, starting with the "Brand" album shown below.

 -